davamigo/kafka-streams-poc/README.md

 Joins each **commercial order** with the **member** data.
 Also computes some fields like the total amount of the order.
 The target stream won't have the billing address nor the order lines.
-The aggregationKey in the new stream will be the same (the `uuid` of the commercial order).
+The key in the new stream will be the same (the `uuid` of the commercial order).

 ![](docs/images/stream-convert-commercial-orders.png)